 Every added inch of draw length will approximately 10-15 fps of arrow speed …

 Does this mean that speed is not essential?
 No, arrow speed is an important factor.
 FPS is measured at point-blank range.
+Plus it is a factor when calculating the kinetic energy of your arrows.

 The further the arrow travels, the more it slows down.
 Starting with a relatively high FPS will, in most cases, increase your effective bow range (this, of course, is a simplification as many factors depending on your set up impact arrow speed).